Pragith/pragith/pragith-net/app/content/blog/2021/2021-08-30-terraform-modules-refactoring.md

 This acts like a software dependency.
 We can release `v1.3.0` of the bucket module, and teams can upgrade at their own pace.
 It prevents the "monolith" problem where a single `terraform apply` takes 45 minutes and touches every resource in the account.

+## What We Enforced After the Refactor

+Every module now has a README with inputs, outputs, and examples.
+If you cannot explain a module in one page, it is too complex.

+We also added CI checks that prevent raw resources from being declared outside approved modules.
+It feels strict, but it forces reuse and keeps the codebase sane.

 ## Conclusion

 DRY (Don't Repeat Yourself) applies to infrastructure just as much as application code.
 But unlike code, refactoring stateful infrastructure is dangerous.
 Plan carefully.